How Much Does a Subpoena Cost?

 In some cases, issuing a subpoena requires significant research, particularly when it comes to identifying the current location of the potential recipient of the subpoena.
 This process might involve the service of skip tracing or private investigators especially when the witness subpoenaed is trying to avoid detection.

-Private investigators have access to databases and tools that can help them fish out people’s location.
+Private investigators have access to databases and tools that can help them fish out people’s locations.
 The cost of hiring a private investigator, the length of time, and the resources required for the research and investigation all contribute to the cost of issuing a subpoena.

 5. Witness Fees

-They’re also entitled to a per diem allowance of $3 per day to cover basic sustenance and other costs the individual might incur to participate in the legal proceedings. for each day of actual court attendance.
+According to the California Department of Industrial Relations, a witness subpoenaed is entitled to a witness fee of $35 for each day’s court appearance and a mileage fee of 20 cents per mile to cover their travel expenses.
+They’re also entitled to a per diem allowance of $3 per day to cover basic sustenance and other costs the individual might incur to participate in the legal proceedings for each day of actual court attendance.
 The party requesting the subpoena pays the witness fees.

 6. Preparation and Documentation

-Potential Additional Costs
+Potential Additional Costs For Serving a Subpoena

-The recipient of a subpoena reserves the right to challenge (quash) the validity of the subpoena if they have a legally valid ground.
-The legal processes involved in quashing a subpoena may attract several costs which may include include
+In a situation where an individual tries to quash a subpoena or refuses to respond appropriately, additional costs may apply.
+The recipient of a subpoena reserves the right to file a motion to quash a subpoena if they have a legally valid ground to challenge its validity.
+The legal processes involved in quashing a subpoena may attract several costs, which may include:

 - The cost of attending additional court hearings